 - Priority will be given to outlets that focus on:

-- Coverage of the ongoing war.
+- Coverage of the full-scale war.

 - Counteracting Russian propaganda and disinformation.